dfinity/dre/docs/create-a-neuron.md

-# Instructions for Creating a New Neuron for Proposal Submission
+# Create a New Neuron for Proposal Submissions

 Follow these steps to create a new neuron for proposal submission.